RKelln/gotrivia/README.md

 If you have created a `trivia.zip` file for others, they can just unzip that.

-If you are developing your own trivia see Development below.

-Place your images into a folder in `public\images\`.
+Otherwise you want to download all the files to a directory (or otherwise get all the files from github), then place your images into a folder in `public\images\`.
 Edit 'slides.json' to refer to your images.

+If you are developing your own trivia see [Development](#Development) below.

 Getting Started